Fuco1/smartparens/README.md

     (require 'smartparens)
     (smartparens-global-mode 1)

+You can also install this as a package with `M-x package-install smartparens`.
+This package is available in `melpa` repository.

 If you've installed this as a package, you don't need to require it, as there is an autoload on `smartparens-global-mode`.

 You can disable smartparens in specific global modes by customizing `sp-ignore-mode-list`.
 Of course, you can also only turn it on in specific modes via the hook mechanisms.

 This package *depends* on [dash](https://github.com/magnars/dash.el).
-If you've installed smartparens via package-install, it should resolve dependencies automatically (dash is on melpa and marmalade).
+If you've installed smartparens via `package-install`, it should resolve dependencies automatically (dash is on melpa and marmalade).
 If not, you'd need to install it manually.
 See the installation information on their homepage.

-*(Note: smartparens is not yet available as package, so you need to do manual installation for now)*

 You **musn't** bind anything to the trigger keys -- those that are part of any pair or tag -- and they have to be kept pointing to `self-insert-command`.
 Smartparens automatically bind these in its own keymap, so do not re-bind them.